Air sparging

-Air sparging, also known as in situ air stripping and in situ volatilization is an in situ remediation technique, used for the treatment of saturated soils and groundwater contaminated by volatile organic compounds (VOCs) like petroleum hydrocarbons which is a widespread problem for the ground water and soil health.
-The vapor extraction has manifested itself into becoming very successful and practical when it comes to disposing of VOCs.
-It was used as a new development when it came to saturated zone remediation when using air sparging.
-Being that the act of it was to inject a hydrocarbon-free gaseous medium into the ground where contamination was found.
+Air sparging, also known as in situ air stripping and in situ volatilization is an in situ remediation technique, used for the treatment of saturated soils and groundwater contaminated by volatile organic compounds (VOCs) like petroleum hydrocarbons, a widespread problem for the ground water and soil health.
+Vapor extraction has become a very successful and practical method of VOC remediation.
+In saturated zone remediation, air sparging refers to the injection of a hydrocarbon-free gaseous medium into the ground where contamination has been found.
 When it comes to situ air sparging it became an intricate phase process that was proven to be successful in Europe since the 1980s.
-Currently, there have been further development into bettering the engineering design and process of air sparging.
+Currently, there have been further developments into bettering the engineering design and process of air sparging.

 Mechanism

 Air sparging is a subsurface contaminant remediation technique that involves the injection of pressurized air into contaminated ground water causing hydrocarbons to change state from dissolved to vapor state.
 The air is then sent to the vacuum extraction systems to remove the contaminants.
 The extracted air or "off vapors" are treated to remove any toxic contaminants.